 gather (discussed below) uses containment

 See the main sourmash tutorial

 search with and without

 Breaking down metagenomic samples with

 Neither search option (similarity or containment) is effective when comparing or searching with metagenomes, which typically have a mixture of many different genomes.
 While you might use containment to see if a query genome is present in one or more metagenomes, a common question to ask is the reverse: what genomes are in my metagenome?

-We have implemented two algorithms in sourmash to do this.
+We have implemented two approaches in sourmash to do this.

-One algorithm uses taxonomic information from e.g. GenBank to classify
+One approach uses taxonomic information from e.g. GenBank to classify

 individual k-mers, and then infers taxonomic distributions of